gingineer95/gingineer95.github.io/_posts/2021-03-21-multirobot-map-merge.markdown

 ---

 # Project Overview:
 In this project, my goal was to use multiple robots to autonomously explore an environment and create one global merged map comprised of each robot's individual map.
 This was be achived with or without knowledge of the robot's initial positions.
 Frontier exploration was implemented as the autonomous navigation algorithm and map merging was exectued by modifying the <a href="http://wiki.ros.org/multirobot_map_merge" target="_blank" rel="noopener noreferrer">multirobot_map_merge</a> node.
 Have a look at the code on my <a href="https://github.com/gingineer95/Multi-Robot-Exploration-and-Map-Merging" target="_blank" rel="noopener noreferrer">GitHub</a>.
+Above is a GIF (at 3x speed) of frontier exploration working on one robot both in simulation and on an actual Turtlebot3.

 Below is a link to a video of the simualed project at 20x speed
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6pEU1-0Ax6o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>